 “Uh oh! looks like there is a “NEW” Lock Ness Monster in town because of global “warming.”
 What happened to the first… did it get too “hot”?
 I don’t think so!”
 Said the thoughtful graduate of the Wharton School of Business and Monsters.

 In the meantime, Dr. Withers’ research team is already setting to complete the next step, naming the monster.
 “Once we have a name, we’ll take a boat to the center of the lake calling for it to come out.
 But settling on the name is by far the hardest part of the entire process.”
 Names that have been considered so far are Snippy, Joshua, and Mr. Monster. ♦

-Inquirist endeavors to unmask the shadowy truth behind conspiracies, paranormalities, and othersuch concealments with top-notch journalism and hunch-based reporting.
+The Inquirist endeavors to unmask shadowy truths behind conspiracies, paranormalities, and othersuch concealments with top-notch journalism and hunch-based reporting.
 Read similar articles here.